ValRCS/RCS_Data_Analysis_Python_04_20/cheatsheets/ML_checklist.md

 or another team’s output becoming stale).
 This is particularly important for online learning systems.
 3. Retrain your models on a regular basis on fresh data (automate as much as possible).

+Ref.
 1 Jasper Snoek et al., “Practical Bayesian Optimization of Machine Learning Algorithms,” Proceedings of the 25th International Conference on Neural Information Processing Systems 2 (2012): 2951–2959.